rudi77/next/README.md

 # AI Training Pipeline

-A distributed system for managing AI model training jobs across multiple GPUs.
+A distributed system for managing AI model training jobs across multiple GPUs, with integrated support for ms-swift training.
 This system provides a web interface for submitting training jobs, monitoring GPU usage, and tracking job status.

 ## Features

-- 🚀 Submit training jobs with customizable hyperparameters
+- 🚀 Submit ms-swift training jobs with customizable hyperparameters
 - 📊 Real-time GPU monitoring and status updates
 - 🔄 Automatic job queuing when GPUs are occupied
 - 📝 Job history and status tracking
 - 🎯 Support for multi-GPU training jobs
 - 🔌 Distributed architecture using RabbitMQ
+- 🤖 Integrated with ms-swift for LLM and multi-modal model training

 ## System Architecture